Cam-4587/TechTalk/README.md

 # Design
 ## Colours
-This colour scheme was considered becuase the contrast between the lighter coloured background and the black text helps the text stand out.
+This colour scheme was considered because the contrast between the lighter coloured background and the black text helps the text stand out.

 It also is a very minimalistic colour scheme meaning that the content of the blogs stand out a lot more.
 !['techtalk colour scheme](docs/read_me/techtalk_colour_scheme.png)